victor-aguilars/git-commit-animations/TESTING.md

 3. **Test the animation manually**
    - In the Extension Development Host window, press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-   - Type: "Git Commit Themes: Test Animation"
+   - Type: "Git Commit Animations: Test Animation"
    - Press Enter
    - You should see the "YOU DIED" animation!